Testing and verifying electrical installations

 - if a test fails, all preceding tests that may have been influenced by the fault must be repeated after the fault is rectified.

-In testing electrical installations, the provisions of AS/NZS 3000 (section 8) represent the minimum standards of inspection and testing.
-These provisions are required to satisfy the safety principles set out in Part 1 of the standard.
+The provisions of AS/NZS 3000 (section 8) represent the minimum standards of inspection and testing required to satisfy the safety principles set out in Part 1 of the standard.

 Testing and verification sheet